myovchev/apos-vue3-app/README.md

 ## Dependencies

 - `myovchev/todo-vue3` - a repository installed as npm package `@myovchev/todo-vue3`, contains simple Todo App, bundled with Vite.
-- `@corllete/apos-vue3` - Apostrophe Webpack configuration for Vue 3.
+- `corllete/apos-vue3` - Apostrophe Webpack configuration for Vue 3 (not an npm package yet).
 - `vue@^3` - Vue 3
 - `vue-tsc` - Development only, alows CI type checking (`npm run test`)

+Additional dependencies related with the Tailwind CSS integration - `css-loader`, `postcss`, `postcss-loader`, `style-loader`, `tailwindcss`.

+## Notes

+It's not "ready" to do anything but to demonstrate our Todo app.
+It needs global styles to handle vertical spacing in and between rich-text/image/video.todo widgets.